Ho'oulu ka 'Ulu--Revitalizing Breadfruit

 Youth Engagement: To engage the youth in propagating, planting, harvesting and preparing 'ulu; as a physical activity, agricultural training, to increase nutrition, access to food and to develop a familiarity with the breadfruit as food.

-The Ho'oulu ka 'Ulu Planning Committee is comprised of 25 key stakeholders representing 16 Hawai'i nonprofit, university, and government organizations.
-Initial planning for this project was funded by the Ulupono Initiative.
+The Ho'oulu ka 'Ulu Planning Committee is comprised of 20 key stakeholders representing 16 Hawai'i nonprofit, university, and government organizations.